 Want To Cleanse With Me?

-I’m revamping my 21-day cleanse, which has been successfully used by patients, clients and yours truly for years.
-Let me know if you want to be part of Gottfried Cleanse 2.0, and we’ll send you info just as soon as I get done with the final edits on my book (August)!
-Hit “reply” to let me know with “Cleanse Me” in the subject line.
-Or fill out the web form on the blog, and you’ll be first to receive the deets when we have them!
+I’m revamping my 21-day cleanse, which has been successfully used by thousands of patients, clients and yours truly for a decade.
+Let me know if you want to be part of the next Dr. Sara’s Detox Challenge.
+Click here to be on the priority list!
+Or leave your info below, and you’ll be first to receive the deets when we have them!